OuhscBbmc/redcapcon-2025-r-api/snippets/outline-draft.md

 1. Writing (brief -Will)
 1. Other packages (brief -Will)
 1. REDCap API 2.0 (Günther)
-1. (Günther) 10m, Issues with API
    a.
+(Günther) 10m, Issues with API
-Mentioned Python and Ruby tools.
+   a.
+Mention Python and Ruby tools.
+1. Closing
    1. Benjamin Nutter slide
    1. Q&A